Connect to a Neo4j Instance

 Connection URI schemes

-Neo4j Browser requires a connection to a Neo4j DBMS via the Bolt Protocol using the Neo4j JavaScript Driver to execute Cypher queries.
+Neo4j Browser requires a connection to the instance of Neo4j via the Bolt Protocol using the Neo4j JavaScript Driver to execute Cypher® queries.

 Neo4j Browser supports the following connection URI schemes:

-• bolt://(unencrypted) and bolt+s:// (encrypted with TLS) — connect only to the server with the IP you specify.
-It does not route anywhere else.
+• bolt+s:// (encrypted with TLS) — connect only to the server with the IP you specify.
 All queries over this protocol go only to this machine, whether they are read or write queries.
 Write queries error out if not being sent to the Cluster leader.

 If used on a single server (not a cluster), then queries over them will behave identically.
-A difference in the behavior in neo4j:// and bolt:// is seen only if addressing a cluster member.
+A difference in the behavior in the URI schemes is seen only if addressing a cluster member.

 For more information on the different connection scenarios, see Connection scenarios.
 For more information on how to configure connectors (Bolt, HTTP, and HTTPS) for Neo4j and the default ports, see Operations Manual → Configure connectors and Operations Manual → Ports.